 Experiential learning provides hands-on experience; facilitates the development of practical skills, judgment and professional identity; and equips you to hit the ground running as a new lawyer.

 UW Law School's curriculum provides an extraordinary range of opportunities for experiential learning.
 We offer clinical education—hands-on work with real clients—in areas as varied as criminal law, health-care advocacy, and business law and entrepreneurship.
 You can pursue a wide range of opportunities for externship and internship placements with judges, state agencies and public interest organizations.
 And we provide sophisticated simulation courses that will prepare you for the real-life challenges of law practice.
 Given the breadth of what we offer, you will find an experiential learning opportunity at Wisconsin to suit your interests and develop your talents.

-The Lawyering Skills Program provides a number of simulation courses that enable students to develop lawyering skills in a carefully supervised, hands-on classroom setting.
+The Lawyering Skills course provides a number of simulations that enable students to develop lawyering skills in a carefully supervised, hands-on classroom setting.
 Oral communication skills, negotiations, writing for practice, and client counseling are some of the courses offered through the program.
-The cornerstone of the Lawyering Skills Program is the Lawyering Skills Course, a hands-on optional third-year course that integrates what students have learned throughout law school to the core skills needed for effective law practice.
-The course emphasizes the skills students will need in the early years of practice.
-Learn more about the Lawyering Skills Program »
+The goal of the course is to integrate what students have learned throughout law school with the core skills needed for effective law practice, particularly in the early years of practice.

 The Pro Bono Program provides students with opportunities to deliver legal services to underrepresented community members.
 Students are assisted and supported by Pro Bono Program staff with placements in private and nonprofit law firms, legal aid groups, in-house programs, and other organizations, where their pro bono work will be performed under direct attorney supervision.
 Students completing a minimum number of hours of pro bono service are recognized with a certificate at graduation.